10 Most Authentic Japanese Restaurants in London

 Food: Wagyu

-2 Ham Yard, London W1D 7DT
+Address: 2 Ham Yard, London W1D 7DT

-With limited seating, typical counter seats facing the chefs in the open kitchen, and a beautiful black and gold interior centrepiece, Engawa sets the mood for a fine dining experience.
+With limited seating, typical counter seats facing the chefs in the open kitchen, and a classy black and gold interior centrepiece, Engawa sets the mood for a fine dining experience.
 This place is known for its high quality Kobe beef, however it is their bento concept that qualified them for this list.
 While bento in Japan is a prepped meal you buy in a konbini on your way to work and not something you order at a restaurant, Engawa embraced the Japanese prepped meal concept and made it fresh.

 If you’re short on budget, visit during the lunch shift and go for the Hakozenbento.
 This will get you a daily appetiser and a bento box that includes a seasonal dish, seasonal vegetables, sashimi, sushi, and miso soup.
 Your bento comes in a wooden tray-in-tray concept, an obvious wink to the different compartments in a classic prepped bento.
 Let’s call it an expensive merge between Teishoku and bento.